abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 coverImage: "./blockchain-tech.jpg"
 ---

 In recent years, more people have been joining the Bitcoin/Altcoins community for practical reasons rather than ideological ones.
 For many computer scientists, investors, and entrepreneurs, the main question is not whether Bitcoin will be worth millions in the future.
-Instead, they are more interested in Satoshi Nakamoto’s true invention: _Blockchain Technology_ — a global open ledger that can be used to share much more than just money.
+Instead, they are more interested in Satoshi Nakamoto's true invention: _Blockchain Technology_ — a global open ledger that can be used to share much more than just money.

 While the original purpose of the blockchain technology is powering bitcoin, it is capable of so much more.
-Blockchain is a suite of distributed ledger that can be programmed to record and track anything of value, be it records of contracts, financial transactions, land titles/deeds, medical records, etc. Thus, bitcoin isn’t just another way to pay for stuff online, rather it’s a denomination used to pave the tool to put stuff on a global ledger.
+Blockchain is a suite of distributed ledger that can be programmed to record and track anything of value, be it records of contracts, financial transactions, land titles/deeds, medical records, etc. Thus, bitcoin isn't just another way to pay for stuff online, rather it's a denomination used to pave the tool to put stuff on a global ledger.

-To understand what makes this technology special or any different from the existing systems we have in place, I’d touch on the internals of bitcoin.
+To understand what makes this technology special or any different from the existing systems we have in place, I'd touch on the internals of bitcoin.

 ### Bitcoin

-Bitcoins is a stateless, “algorithmic” currency that exists only in cyberspace.
+Bitcoins is a stateless, "algorithmic" currency that exists only in cyberspace.

-It all started in October 2008, when Satoshi Nakamoto, a software engineer who was never identified, published a paper outlining a “peer-to-peer electronic cash system” <a href="https://bitcoin.org/bitcoin.pdf" target="_blank" class="read-more">_(Read paper)_</a>.
+It all started in October 2008, when Satoshi Nakamoto, a software engineer who was never identified, published a paper outlining a "peer-to-peer electronic cash system" <a href="https://bitcoin.org/bitcoin.pdf" target="_blank" class="read-more">_(Read paper)_</a>.

 Just as precious metals are dug from the earth, bitcoins are mined from blocks.
 Blocks are ledgers that contain a complex mathematical problem that, if solved, will reward its solvers with a number of bitcoins.

-> There’re only twenty-one million Bitcoins to be mined.
+> There're only twenty-one million Bitcoins to be mined.

-Bitcoin mining is the process of adding transaction records to bitcoin’s public ledger of past transactions, called the blockchain (chain of blocks)—a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
+Bitcoin mining is the process of adding transaction records to bitcoin's public ledger of past transactions, called the blockchain (chain of blocks)—a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
 All the bitcoin used in the world are connected and together they constitute a network that processes and check all bitcoin transactions in a public ledger.